 Periods of rain and storms Sunday

-Today and Tonight: Showers and thunderstorms will increase throughout the day today.
+Showers and thunderstorms will increase throughout the day today.
 A few could be heavy at times and produce strong wind gusts and frequent lightning.
 Highs will be in the low 80s.
 Tonight, isolated showers and thunderstorms will continue to be possible.
 Lows will be in the mid 60s.
 By early Monday, we’ll begin to dry out once a cold front passes through south Louisiana.

 The Explanation: